allwinromario/diligent-ecommerce-analytics/README.md

 3. Commit changes (`git commit -m 'Add AmazingFeature'`)
 4. Push to branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**MIT License**

-Copyright (c) 2025 Allwin Romario

-Permission is hereby granted, free of charge, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

----